petedavisdev/petedavis.dev/_notes/blog.md

 # Blog

+ - What is VuePress
-How to get started with
+ - How to get started with VuePress

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQzNTUxMjczXX0=
+eyJoaXN0b3J5IjpbMTIwNzk1NDk3OV19
 -->